hungctu/LeaderBoard/README.md

 # 1010!
 Block Puzzle Original
 #### 1010!
-Block Puzzle Original - 21st Century Legendary Puzzle is a modern puzzle game that we developed based on inspiration from classic games.
+Block Puzzle Original is a modern puzzle game that we developed based on inspiration from classic games.
 Simple gameplay will entertain you and train your brain's concentration.

 ## Leaderboard